YehudaShapira/xv6-explained/Explanations.md

 ###*`exec()`*

 `Fork()` creates a new process, and leaves the parent running. `Exec()`, on the other hand, replaces the process's program with a new program.
-Itӳ still the same process, but with new code (and variables, stack, etc.).
+It's still the same process, but with new code (and variables, stack, etc.).
 Registers, pid, etc. remain the same.

 It is common practice to have the child of `fork` call `exec` after making sure it is the child.
 So why not just make a single function that does both fork and exec together?
-There is a brilliant explanation for this, and I donӴ remember what it is.
+There is a brilliant explanation for this, and I don't remember what it is.

 ###*Process termination*